Leah Galton: Manchester United

 On 13 July 2018, it was announced that Galton was joining Manchester United for their inaugural season.
 She made her competitive debut for Manchester United, as a 59th minute substitute for Kirsty Hanson, in a 1–0 League Cup victory against Liverpool on 19 August and her Championship debut in a 12–0 win against Aston Villa on 9 September.
 On 13 December, she scored her first goal for the club in a 3–0 win over Everton in the FA WSL Cup.
 She scored her first league goal in a 5–1 win over fellow title challengers Tottenham Hotspur on 31 March 2019.

 On 27 January 2020, Galton signed a new contract with United until the end of the 2020–21 season, with an option for a further year.
 She was voted FA WSL Player of the Month for December 2020 after scoring in all three of United's games including a brace against Bristol City.
-On 5 February 2021, Galton signed a new three-and-a-half year contract with Manchester United until 2024 with the option for an additional year.
+On 5 February 2021, Galton signed a new three-and-a-half-year contract with Manchester United until 2024 with the option for an additional year.

 International career

 Galton has been capped internationally for England at under-15, under-17 and under-19 level, and was part of the squad for the 2011 UEFA Women's Under-17 Championship.

-She was a key player for the U23s at the 2016 La Manga Tournament which led to her being called up to train with the senior England national team for the first time in August 2016, but had to pull out due to a hip injury.
+She was a key player for the under-23s at the 2016 La Manga Tournament which led to her being called up to train with the senior England national team for the first time in August 2016 by Mark Sampson, but had to pull out due to a hip injury.
+In October 2019, amid good form for Manchester United, it was reported Phil Neville was considering a call-up for Galton.
+However, she made herself unavailable for international duty and was supported in her decision by club manager Casey Stoney.
+In February 2022, following discussions with Sarina Wiegman, she affirmed her decision, explaining "It's not anything to do with the setup or the girls.
+It's more about me having my own time and having a break when everyone else goes around national duty, I need that time to myself.
+It's something I have noted in my life that I need.
+Otherwise, I get too stuck into work mode.
+Then I start not enjoying it."